lizgarseeyah/Blockchain/README.md

 - hash: immutable, fixed-length SHA256 proof-of-work hash value.
 - previousBlockHash: previous block’s hash value as part of a method to ensure the blockchain has not been tampered with.

-To test the above functions in the blockchain.js file, we need to export this module to be used in the newly created test.js program.
-The following line of code enables us to use the Blockchain function in other programs:
+To implement the above functions in the blockchain.js file, the line of code below exports the Blockchain function to be used in other programs:

 `module.exports = Blockchain; //export blockchain.js
 const Blockchain = require('./blockchain'); //added to test.js`

 **Testing the Blockchain Function:**

-This test simply demonstrates we have working function that can create a blockchain structure:
+The code below tests whether the function is able to create a blockchain structure:
 `
 const Blockchain = require('./blockchain');
 const bitcoin = new Blockchain();
 // prints blockchain
 console.log(bitcoin);
 `
-In terminal, run the file:
+To run the file, run the command below:

 `node dev/test.js`

-Output:
+Expected Output:

 `Blockchain {
     chain [ ],